icon-project/icon-service/docs/dapp_guide.md

 Built-in functions
 --------------
 #### create\_interface\_score('score address', 'interface class') -> interface class instance
-This function returns an object, through which you have an access to the designated Score's external functions.
+This function returns an object, through which you have an access to the designated SCORE's external functions.

 #### revert(message: str) -> None
 Developer can force a revert exception.